ClaraR93/paddle-adventures/README.md

 - The information featured gives the user a brief overview of what the website provides and a link (represented with a font-awesome icon of a globe), to the sign up page as well.
 When hovered over, the globe changes from white to black to signify to the user where to click.

+*About Page:*

+- The about page consists of two summaries that lets the user know the benefits of paddling in France, and travel information.
+‘Getting there’ includes a link to an external page for users to book a Ferry crossing.
+This helps the user with travel and booking logistics.
+The link is represented as a font-awesome icon of a ship, which when hovered over, changes from white to black.

+- Two appealing images are featured adjacent to each summary, giving the user a visual idea of what to expect on a kayaking holiday.

 ### Accessibility

 ## Technologies Used